ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolConditionScalarBounds.rst

 ICalculationToolConditionScalarBounds
 =====================================

-.. py:class:: ICalculationToolConditionScalarBounds
+.. py:class:: ansys.stk.core.vgt.ICalculationToolConditionScalarBounds

    object

    Defined by determining if input scalar is within specified bounds; returns +1 if satisfied, -1 if not satisfied and 0 if on boundary.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolConditionScalarBounds

 Overview
 --------